mcellteam/mcell/docs/dynamic_geometry.md

      molecule.
   B. Find the distance to the closest wall.
   C. Check neighboring subvolumes to see if there's an even closer wall.
-  D. Find the center of the closest wall and put the molecule either slightly
-     in front of or behind it.
+  D. Find closest wall and put the molecule either slightly in front of or
+     behind it.
+By default, this is done to the nearest point (DYNAMIC_GEOMETRY_MOLECULE_PLACEMENT = NEAREST_POINT), but it's also
+     possible to just set it to a random point on the nearest triangle (DYNAMIC_GEOMETRY_MOLECULE_PLACEMENT = NEAREST_TRIANGLE).
 7. Update subvolume, enable counting, schedule it, and do other book keeping.

+### Placement of Surface Molecules

 Now, here's how placement works for surface molecules (insert_surface_molecule and place_surface_molecule in vol_util.c):